trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 -----------------

 Download the Presto server tarball, :maven_download:`server`, and unpack it.
-The tarball will contain a single top-level directory,
+The tarball contains a single top-level directory,
-|presto_server_release|, which we will call the *installation* directory.
+|presto_server_release|, which we call the *installation* directory.

 Presto needs a *data* directory for storing logs, etc.
 We recommend creating a data directory outside of the installation directory,